computerlyrik/MCP23017-RPi-python/README.md

 #set some config bits on chip1
 chip1.set_config(IOCON['INTPOL'])

-#get ports of chip1 - takes always a dict with keys 'A' and 'B' and the desired RPi GPIO pins
+#generate ports for chip1 - takes always a dict with keys 'A' and 'B' and the desired RPi GPIO interrupt pins
 ports = chip1.generate_ports({'A':4, 'B':17})

 #set ports of chip1 as input pins